MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M01-Unit 4 Design and implement a Virtual Network in Azure.md

  9. Repeat steps 1 -8 for each VNet based on the tables below

-## Create the ManufacturingVnet virtual network and subnets
+## Task 3: Create the ManufacturingVnet virtual network and subnets

 | **Tab**      | **Option**         | **Value**             |